Animal Control

 Animal Impound

 Animal control only picks up dogs that are at large and does not handle felines or wildlife.
 Due to Department of Agriculture Regulations, impounded animals are taken to the Longmont Humane Society at 9595 Nelson Road in Longmont.
-Animals will be available for release during regular business hours at the Humane Society with all impound fees due to them.
+Animals will be available for release during regular business hours at the Humane Society, with all impound fees due to them.

 Animal Limits Per Household